 for further discussion of the implications of the assumption that intrinsic value supervenes on intrinsic properties.

 Instrumental value is also sometimes contrasted with “constitutive” value.
 The idea behind this distinction is that instrumental values lead causally to intrinsic values, while constitutive values amount to intrinsic values.
 For example, my giving you money, or a latte, may causally result in your experiencing pleasure, whereas your experiencing pleasure may constitute, without causing, your being happy.
-For many purposes this distinction is not very important, and constitutive values can be thought, along with instrumental values, as things that are ways of getting something of intrinsic value.
+For many purposes this distinction is not very important and often not noted, and constitutive values can be thought, along with instrumental values, as things that are ways of getting something of intrinsic value.
 I'll use “instrumental” in a broad sense, to include such values.

 2.1.2 What is the Intrinsic/Instrumental Distinction Among?